Learn how to run your application locally, deploy it, and test on App Engine.

-You run your application locally with the native development tools that you usually use.For example, if you use Sinatra, you can run an application with Sinatra's development server using:
+To test your application's functionality before deploying, run your application in your local environment with the development tools that you usually use.For example, if you use Sinatra, you can run an application with Sinatra's development server using:

 bundle exec ruby app.rb -p 8080